England Football Online

 Family Uncle and Nephew

-Colin Grainger and Ed Holliday, Frank Lampard Snr and Jamie Redknapp, Billy and Jack Balmer, Eric Houghton and Chris Woods (These two were Great Uncle and Great Nephew).
+Colin Grainger and Ed Holliday, Frank Lampard Snr and Jamie Redknapp, Billy and Jack Balmer, Henry Linacre and the Forman brothers, Eric Houghton and Chris Woods (These two were Great Uncle and Great Nephew).

 Max and Phil Woosnam (Wales).
 The Walters brothers and Alfred Owen Davies (Wales), by marriage.